Hanno Hilbig

 Google Scholar

 I am an Assistant Professor of Political Science at the University of California, Davis.
 My research lies at the intersection of Comparative Politics and Political Economy.
-I examine how economic transformations, such as labor market shifts, the transition to renewable energy, regional inequality, and housing crises, shape politics in established democracies.
+My work examines how structural economic transformations—such as shifting labor markets, the housing crisis, and the energy transition—reshape politics in advanced democracies.
+I study how these changes affect voter preferences, the policymaking process, and democratic institutions.
 My work leverages a range of research designs and data sources, including natural experiments, large-scale surveys and administrative data.

 Previously, I was a Postdoctoral Fellow at the Center for the Study of Democratic Politics at Princeton University.
 I graduaded with a PhD from the Department of Government at Harvard University in 2022.